AADI1224/HOUSE-PRICE-PROPHET/README.md

 # Dataset
 The model is trained on a real estate dataset, which includes data such as house prices, location, size, and number of rooms.
-Here I've used the "USA_Housing.csv". you can found more on https://www.kaggle.com/datasets.
+Here I've used the "USA_Housing.csv".
+You can found more on https://www.kaggle.com/datasets.

 # License
 Licensed under the MIT License.